Cascode

-The cascode is a two-stage amplifier that consists of a common-emitter stage feeding into a common-base stage.
+The cascode is a two-stage amplifier that consists of a common emitter stage feeding into a common base stage when using bipolar junction transistors (BJTs) or alternatively a common source stage feeding a common gate stage when using field-effect transistors (FETs).

+Because there is no direct coupling from the output to input, the Miller effect is eliminated, contributing to a much higher bandwidth.
 Compared to a single amplifier stage, this combination may have one or more of the following characteristics: higher input–output isolation, higher input impedance, high output impedance, higher bandwidth.

-In modern circuits, the cascode is often constructed from two transistors (BJTs or FETs), with one operating as a common emitter or common source and the other as a common base or common gate.

-The cascode improves input–output isolation (reduces reverse transmission), as there is no direct coupling from the output to input.
-This eliminates the Miller effect and thus contributes to a much higher bandwidth.

 History

 The use of a cascode (sometimes verbified to cascoding) is a common technique for improving analog circuit performance, applicable to both vacuum tubes and transistors.
 The name "cascode" was coined in an article written by Frederick Vinton Hunt and Roger Wayne Hickman in 1939, in a discussion on the application of voltage stabilizers.
 They proposed a cascade of two triodes (the first one with a common cathode setup, the second one with a common grid) as a replacement for a pentode, and so the name may be assumed to be an abbreviation of "casc(aded triode amplifier having characteristics similar to, but less noisy than, a single pent)ode".
 Cascode circuits were employed in early television sets for the 'front-end' or tuner because of their low noise and wider bandwidth.

+Bipolar Junction Transistors have collector-base parasitic capacitance in the low picofarad to fractional picofarad range.
+The Miller effect means that when this capacitance is in the feedback path, it results in an effective input capacitance that is multiplied by the stage gain: a feedback capacitance of only 1.0 pF in a circuit with a voltage gain of 50 results in an effective input capacitance of 51 pF.
+While this can be overcome in radio frequency circuits/tuned circuits by "neutralising" feedback in opposition, it is more difficult to combat in wideband circuits such as video amplifiers, whose bandwidths range from analog television (some 5 MHz for PAL), to at least 86 MHz in the older VGA format (UXGA, 1600 × 1200, 60 Hz refresh).
+Video amplifiers cannot operate to such high frequencies with any appreciable collector-base feedback, so the cascode, with its very low effective feedback capacitance, is the design-of-choice for video amplifiers in CRT-based monitors.